Henrique-Peixoto/typescript-the-net-ninja/README.md

 # TypeScript Tutorial #7 - Better Workflow & tsconfig
 It's very common to have the folders <i>public</i> and <i>src</i> in a project.
-What we want to become public, is our TS code.
+One of the things we want to become public, is our TS code.
 In order to do that, we have to convert the TS code into JS code, let's see how this can be done with <i>tsconfig.json</i>.

 To create the <i>tsconfig.json</i> file, use the command
 ```bash
 tsc --init
 ```
 You will notice that now you have a new file called <i>tsconfig.json</i>.
-This file is used for making a lot of configurations on how TS code is compiled, among other things you can set.
+This file is used for making a lot of settings on how TS code is compiled, among other things you can set.

 Open this file you just created and change the following lines from
 ```json